jeffreykegler/old_kollos/notes/misc/strand.md

 In all other cases, `Nucleotide-match(rule)` is undefined.

-The inter-nucleotide pair whose base dotted rule has its dot before the first non-nulled RHS symbol is called the "prediction nucleotide pair".
+The inter-nucleotide pair whose base dotted rule has its dot before the first RHS symbol is called the "prediction nucleotide pair".
 In the above example,
 the prediction nucleotides are pair 1, these two rules:
 ```